Important: Policy for Repeating Courses has Changed

 - Ohlone College resources and services

-- Study skills and other strategies for college success
+- study skills and other strategies for college success

 - Math and English placement results

-- One-on-one advising with an Ohlone College Counselor
+- one-on-one advising with an Ohlone College counselor

-- Creation of an individual class schedule and registration for classes
+- registration for classes

-- Students' rights and responsibilities
+- students' rights and responsibilities

-- Requirements for associate degrees and/or transfer
+- requirements for associate degrees and/or transfer

 - New Student Orientation schedules are available at the Placement Testing Center, Counseling Department in Building 7 on the Fremont campus, and the New Student Orientation website.